How Much Does A Mattress Cost? (2023 Average Price)

 $2,392

 Foam hybrid mattresses combine the contouring and pressure-relieving benefits of foam with the deep support, structure, and durability of coils.
 These multilayer mattresses often use the most advanced technology and luxury features, making them more expensive than their all-foam counterparts.
 However, you get the quality and comfort benefits you pay for.
-For example, Nolah’s foam hybrid, the Nolah Evolution, has graphite-infused cooling foam, targeted support, and reinforced edges.
+For example, Nolah’s foam hybrid, the Nolah Evolution, has cooling technology, targeted support, and reinforced edges.

 A Foam Hybrid Mattress Should Cost Anywhere Between $1,389 to $2,392